-The HEAL Research Committee serves as a collaborative forum for researchers, students, and others with an interest in advancing empirical evidence about human trafficking.
-The goals of the committee are to facilitate collaborative research projects and partnerships, provide support and assistance to those engaged in human trafficking-related research, and share ideas, resources, and products that may further the field.
+The HEAL Research Initiative offers a collaborative online forum for researchers, students, and others with an interest in advancing empirical evidence about human trafficking.
+The goals of the initiative are to facilitate collaborative research projects and partnerships, provide support and assistance to those engaged in human trafficking-related research, and share ideas, resources, and products that may further the field.
 The Research Initiative leader is Laura Murphy, PhD.

 Cathy Zimmerman, PhD, London School of Hygiene and Tropical Medicine, is internationally known in the global anti-trafficking field as a rigorous and principled researcher.
 The goal of this HEAL Research Committee is to frame how to critically consider all investigations.

 This section provides a range of information about human trafficking.
 It includes media articles, major reports from federal agencies and other key organizations, and a curated list of articles from the peer-reviewed medical literature.

 The OHTS is an outcome evaluation instrument designed to help comprehensive service programs monitor progress toward outcomes among victims and survivors of human trafficking.
 It is appropriate for use by programs serving minors and adults, foreign-born and domestic victims, and

 Roller, M. (2017).
 Adapted from Applied Qualitative Research Design: A Total Quality Framework Approach (Roller, M.R. & Lavrakas, P. J., 2015.
 New York: Guilford Press) https://www.slideshare.net/MargaretRoller/qualitative-research-what-is-the-total-quality-framework